aishiguang/intention-bdd/README.md

 - Health endpoint: `GET /health` returns `{ status: 'ok' }`.
 - Default port is `process.env.PORT || 3000` (App Service sets `PORT`).

+## How Azure Knows Which Port To Use

+Azure App Service assigns your app a dynamic internal port at runtime and exposes it via the `PORT` environment variable.
+The built-in reverse proxy listens on 80/443 and forwards traffic to your Node process on that internal port.

+- Express binding: In `src/server.ts`, the server listens on `process.env.PORT` with a fallback to `3000` for local dev.
+On Azure, `PORT` is always set by the platform, so the app binds to the correct port automatically.
+- No extra config needed: You do not set a fixed port in App Service.
+Just read `process.env.PORT`.
+- Local vs Azure: Locally you’ll see `http://localhost:3000`.
+On Azure your public URL is `https://<app-name>.azurewebsites.net`, while your app still binds to the platform-provided internal `PORT`.

+## Environment Variables

+- Secrets: Store secrets in a local `.env` file (already gitignored).
+Example template: `.env.example`.
+- OpenAI token: Set `OPENAI_API_SECRET` in `.env`.
+- Usage: If you want the app to load `.env`, add `dotenv` and call `require('dotenv').config()` at startup, or set the variable in Azure App Service → Configuration.